pa11y/pa11y/README.md

         'screen capture example.png',
         'wait for fragment to be #page-2',
         'wait for path to not be /login',
-        'wait for url to be https://example.com/'
+        'wait for url to be https://example.com/',
+        'wait for #my-image to emit load'
     ]
 });
 ```